Vis4Sense/student-projects/2023-2024/llm-trading.md

 3. Next steps
    - Design and develop experiments that make use of stock price prediction and RL using OpenAI gym to assess the utility of various trading strategies.
 There will be a strong focus on running very similar strategies/models with and without news sentiment data to assess the impact of integrating them as a trading decision factor
    - Further experiments with the addition of technical analysis indicators to the training and testing datasets to verify the performance impact.
+   - Repeat the same set of experiemnts with multiple symbols and even other asset classes such as Crypto to verify if there are any differences.

 # 12 Feb 2024

 **No meeting** (break for Chinese New Year)